-Instead of having to create another tactic or forum, why not inject positive recognition moments into your existing company-wide meetings?
+Instead of having to create another tactic or forum, why not inject positive employee recognition moments into your existing company-wide meetings?

-When thinking of exciting ways to announce their new Blueboard spot recognition program, one Blueboard customer invited a top employee to try the “13,000 ft.
+When thinking of exciting ways to announce their new Blueboard spot employee recognition program, one Blueboard customer invited a top employee to try the “13,000 ft.
 Jump” tandem skydiving experience.
 The employee was able to take home a video, which was cut into the perfect sizzle reel, and revealed at the company’s quarterly all-hands meeting to help launch their program.

 This event helped to capture the attention of many employees at once, and capitalized on the water-cooler moments following the meeting as employees made their way back to their desks and continued chatting over lunch.
 And because the event was supported by the Executive team, the program gained credibility and ongoing adoption (because culture stems from the top).

-Post-launch, experiential rewards create the opportunity to carve out time during company meetings for a recognition spotlight, sharing recent photos or videos of employees going out and about on their reward experiences.
+Post-launch, experiential employee rewards create the opportunity to carve out time during company meetings for a recognition spotlight, sharing recent photos or videos of employees going out and about on their employee reward experiences.
 Sharing content from a recent glassblowing class, performance at an improv comedy night, or family trip to Alaska carry way more weight than any purchase on Amazon.
-These moments not only recognize those who performed at a higher level, but also inspire and motivate their peers to demonstrate these reward-worthy behaviors in the future.
+These moments not only recognize those who performed at a higher level, but also inspire and motivate their peers to demonstrate these employee reward-worthy behaviors in the future.

 If you use Slack as much as we do at Blueboard, then you know that it’s an integral center of communication that employees utilize throughout the day.
-Take advantage of shared community spaces that are already baked into your employee workflow (like Slack, HipChat, Campfire, etc.) and start a dedicated channel for sharing Blueboard or other recognition experiences in real-time.
+Take advantage of shared community spaces that are already baked into your employee workflow (like Slack, HipChat, Campfire, etc.) and start a dedicated channel for sharing Blueboard or other employee recognition experiences in real-time.
 Our client Maximum Games has done exactly this, with fantastic results.

 "At Maximum Games, we created a dedicated channel on Slack to capture photos and videos from employees as they went out and about on their Blueboard reward experiences.
 It's been a great way to build buzz around the program, and build community as people get inspired from the variety of catalog choices (whether sharing photos of trying cupping massage, indoor skydiving, and more).
 It’s been a great way for employees to bond through our recognition efforts." - Emily Shepherd, Program Admin at Maximum Games

-Dedicate a portion of your online communication space to employee rewards, and encourage team members to upload pictures and videos of their recognition experiences.
+Dedicate a portion of your online communication space to employee rewards, and encourage team members to upload pictures and videos of their employee recognition experiences.
 It will become a space of ongoing fun and motivation, as employees get to know each other in a new way and can more casually celebrate each other’s achievements.
-Here's how Blueboard brings our rewards and general #Blueboarding spirit to life on Slack:
+Here's how Blueboard brings our employee rewards and general #Blueboarding spirit to life on Slack:

-If a digital sharing space doesn’t seem like the right fit for your company culture, try setting up a physical appreciation board in your office, where people can print out photos from their reward experiences and pin them on a bulletin board.
+If a digital sharing space doesn’t seem like the right fit for your company culture, try setting up a physical appreciation board in your office, where people can print out photos from their employee reward experiences and pin them on a bulletin board.
 Having a tangible representation of your employee recognition program in your workplace will boost visibility of how your company is recognizing employees.
 Plus, the board makes for great office decor, and employees will have fun adding their personal touch to the workspace.

 Check out this great example of a gratitude wall at Glaukos HQ, in a public space outside their lunchroom:

-If you’re currently recognizing employees with gift cards or cash bonuses, it might be difficult for employees to express their reward experiences.
-Experiential rewards (such as a cooking class, spa day, music lesson, or skydiving experience) are infinitely more suited to storytelling and curation of photo/video content -- key components of ensuring that your recognition is visible and marketable.
+If you’re currently recognizing employees with gift cards or cash bonuses, it might be difficult for employees to express their employee reward experiences.
+Employee experiential rewards (such as a cooking class, spa day, music lesson, or skydiving experience) are infinitely more suited to storytelling and curation of photo/video content -- key components of ensuring that your recognition is visible and marketable.
 Rewarding employees with Blueboard experiences will gift them with a reward that is much more memorable, personal, shareable, and impactful than cash or gift cards.

-If you’re interested in learning more about experiential rewards, feel free to get in touch with us by signing up for a short demo (^^^ up top!).
+If you’re interested in learning more about experiential employee rewards, feel free to get in touch with us by signing up for a short demo (^^^ up top!).
 We’d also love to hear from you in the comments section below.
 What is your company doing to market their recognition program internally?
 Have you noticed any results?